 - Bring in external speakers to host cross-cultural awareness sessions on Teams.

-- Store helpful documents on the intranet, which employees can access at any time.
+- Store helpful documents on the intranet, which employees can access anytime.
 Create these with employees and teams from around the world.

 Avoid stereotyping employees

-This is where having an effective communication strategy can help.
+This is where having an effective workplace communication strategy can help.
 For example, interview newcomers and ask them to share some interesting facts about themselves.
-Share this across the intranet or in Teams so people can start a conversation and get to know the person.
+Share this across the intranet or Teams, so people can start a conversation and get to know the person.

 Include all celebrations in communications

-Many organizations send out messages around Christmas, but this can leave people who don’t celebrate the holiday feeling left out.
-It’s important that where companies recognize one holiday, they do the same for others.
+Many organizations send out messages around Christmas, which can leave people who don’t celebrate the holiday feeling left out.
+It’s important that when companies recognize one holiday, they do the same for others.
 A more inclusive option in a global team would be to send a generalized holiday message to all.

 Consider how humor will be interpreted

-Humor is subjective and even if every employee was born and raised in the same city, what’s funny to one can be offensive to another.
-In an international team, it’s even more true.
+Humor is subjective, and even if every employee was born and raised in the same city, what’s funny to one can be offensive to another.
+In an international team, it’s even more accurate.
 For example, British sarcasm can be offensive to Americans, even though they speak the same language.
-While of course not every communication has to be serious, leaders and colleagues should be aware of how humor could be misinterpreted.
+While, of course, not every communication has to be serious, leaders and colleagues should be aware of how humor could be misinterpreted.

-Microsoft Teams allows employees to send instant messages, as well as emojis, gifs, and stickers.
-These sorts of images can help display emotion from behind a screen but are usually best avoided when speaking to a large group.
-People of different age groups, backgrounds, and languages could find the gif unfunny or offensive.
+Microsoft Teams allows employees to send instant messages, emojis, gifs, and stickers.
+These images can help display emotion from behind a screen but are usually best avoided when speaking to a large group.
+People of different ages, backgrounds, and languages could find the gif unfunny or offensive.

 Find ways to bring people together